GFThomas/MOND/init_conditions/disc/README.txt

-This is a program for setting up exponential disk galaxies in Modified Newtonian Dynamics.
+This is a program for setting up exponential disk galaxies in Modified Newtonian Dynamics using the algebraic MOND approximation (implemented in the force functions at the end of the dice_vel.c file in the src folder).
 The mass of each particle is varied to maintain a similar mass in the central region and a similar radial resolution in the outer region.
 This maximises the chance that the disk is stable.
 The outer radial limit can be altered but should exceed about 10 scale lengths.
 It is also easy to set the code up to use equal mass particles, in this case search dice_structure.c in the src folder for the two comments with "equal mass" and follow the instructions.
 Within each component, the relative mass of each particle is specified by its gal->w property, but particles in different components with the same gal->w could have different masses.
 The normalisation is done using the fix_masses routine developed by Roy Truelove and Indranil Banik.
 The cylindrical radius of each particle is calculated from a random number.
 The Markov Chain Monte Carlo procedure in the original algorithm has been disabled.
 Instead, you must be able to tell the computer how to go from some random numbers to a position such that the particles follow the correct density distribution, when weighted according to the weights you specify.
 Example: cylindrical radius is uniform out to 20 scale lengths, the weight is u*exp(-u) where u = r_cyl/scale_length, thus yielding an exponential disk.
 This is just an example and would lead to an unstable disk, but other decompositions are of course possible between the particle distribution and relative weights.
 Their product determines the actual density distribution.

 To change file name:
-Search gor Galaxy_name in dice.h, need to provide names if galaxy has only one component or if there are multiple components.
+Search for Galaxy_name in dice.h, need to provide names if galaxy has only one component or if there are multiple components.
 If longer file names are needed: go to dice_io.c and dice_init.c and allocate more space to outfilename.

 To change parameters:
 Change examples:test_m33.config to point to appropriate params file Change examples:params_files:testM33.params
 No new variables have been added for each component of each galaxy The most important parameters are m200 (total mass) for the whole galaxy and, for each component, mass_frac, scale_length and flatz.
-The last is the aspect ratio.
+The last is the aspect ratio = scale_height/scale_length.
 Note the algorithm only supports exponential radial profiles with sech_sq vertical profiles.
-The outer radial limit of each component is set in the headers file deice.hm search for r_outer_limit_comp To have equal mass particles, go to dice_structure.c, search for equal mass particles and follow the instructions.
+The outer radial limit of each component is set in the headers file dice.h, search for r_outer_limit_comp.
+To have equal mass particles, go to dice_structure.c, search for equal mass particles and follow the instructions.
 Two changes are required.
+In this case, r_outer_limit_comp is not used and the particle positions are just allocated according to the exponential surface density law.
+Please ensure the size of the grid is large enough to include all the particles (the parameters called boxsize).
 By changing these blocks of code, it is possible to set up other density profiles.
 The code also has sections for spherical components which can be adapted to your chosen spherical density profile.
 For these cases, please set flatz to 1.0.

-It is recommended to only change the component scale lengths, mass fractions, aspect ratios and particle numbers as well as m200 for the total galaxy mass.
+It is recommended to only change the component scale lengths, outer limits (except for equal mass particles), mass fractions, aspect ratios and particle numbers as well as m200 for the total galaxy mass.

 Running instructions: